 normalize_variants transformer: The improved transformer preserves the columns of the input DataFrame, adds the normalization status to the DataFrame, and has the option of adding the normalization results (including the normalized coordinates and alleles) to the DataFrame as a new column.
-As an example, assume we read the original_variants_df DataFrame shown in Fig. 9.12 by issuing the following command:
+As an example, assume we read the original_variants_df DataFrame shown in Fig. 6.12 by issuing the following command:

 '''

 original_variants_df = spark.read \

 .format("vcf") \

-(continues on next page)

 '''